bg-write/what-time-should-i-write/README.md

 # What Time Should I Write?

-The app listing the daily routines of well-known writers to inspire your creativity.
+The website listing the daily routines of well-known writers to inspire your creativity.
+Built with Python, Django, and Amazon AWS.
+Inspired by the Paris Review's The Art of Fiction series and an outcome of Brady Gerber's weekly newsletter studying the art of creativity.

 ## Getting Started